KitYan20/CS410_a3/README.md

 ### Group Members
 Kit Yan and Mario Hysa
+### Description
+Built a simple webserver in a group of two using C to allow clients to request for certain data from a clients local server

 ### Testing webserv
 To test out the webserver, make sure you have a web browser service to use for client side rendering.
 First you need to get IP network address.
 You can use this this command on the terminal to get it.